babsolune/LabsoWip/README.md

 # pbt-builder
-Repo for phpboost's modules before they work.
+Repository for phpboost's 5.1 modules before they work.